You can upload and manage a CUSMA (Canada-United States-Mexico Agreement) Certificate of Origin directly to an Item in techSHIP.

 I. ATTACHING A CUSMA CERTIFICATE

 NOTE: In the previous version of techSHIP, the navigation for steps 1 and 2 is clicking Maintenance from the main menu, and then Clients.
-From step 3 onwards, the process is the same, despite visual differences in the user interface.
+From step 3 onwards, the process is the same, despite minordifferences in the user interface.

-1. Find the desired client by clicking on Clients from the left menu under the Clients section.
+1. Click Clients from the left menu under the Clients section to find the desired Client.

 3. Click Items tab.